 When your primary care provider is unable to see you, you can get the care you need at urgent care clinics.
-Urgent care clinics provide help with minor illnesses and injuries such as sore throats, fevers, small cuts, minor broken bones, and joint sprains.
+Urgent care clinics provide help with minor illnesses and injuries such as coughs, flu, ear or sinus infections, fevers, rashes, small cuts, minor broken bones, and joint sprains.

-For your convenience, we now offer same-day, scheduled appointments.
-You can arrange your urgent care visit for a time that works best for you.
+For your convenience, we offer same-day, scheduled appointments.

-To schedule an appointment, call the urgent care clinic of your choice.
-Our clinics are listed below.
+You can also schedule by calling the urgent care clinic of your choice.
+Our locations are listed below.

 Sometimes you're not sure of the best place to get the care you need.
 Here are some guidelines to help: